Primed for growth

 Across its leading universities, Sydney has the largest pool of STEM graduates in Australia.
 There are over 40,000 students enrolled annually in Science, Engineering and Information Technology degrees alone in our partner institutions.

 SQA is working with our partners to ensure students learn and draw on the best each institution has to offer including quantum specialised units and courses, and research projects.
-All four universities also have strong reputations for work-integrated learning, incubating start-ups and accelerating entrepreneurialism.
+All four universities also have strong reputations for work-integrated learning, incubating start-ups and accelerating entrepreneurialism

 students_studying_at laptops